2023 Most Popular Teacher Education Grade Specific Bachelor's Degree Schools in Alabama

 Grade Specific Ed majors at Auburn take out an average of $22,056 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $458, assuming that the borrower is on a 10-year repayment plan.

-A rank of #3 on this year’s list means Athens State University is a great place for teacher education grade specific students working on their bachelor’s degree.
-Located in the fringe town of Athens, Athens State University is a public college with a small student population.
+The in-demand bachelor’s degree programs at Athens State University helped the school earn the #3 place on this year’s ranking of the most popular teacher education grade specific schools in Alabama.
+Located in the town of Athens, Athens State University is a public school with a small student population.

 Of the 131 students majoring in grade specific ed at Athens State University, 5% are male and 95% are female.